nicolasboeuf/decarbonization-observatory-data-preprod/README.md

 Make sure that "Commit directly to the master branch" is selected and click on "Commit changes".

+## HTML in texts

+In order to add a line-break in texts, use a double tag such as : <br><br>

+In order to add a link in texts, use a link tag as such (please use single quote in the href attribute) : <a href='http://mylink.com'>Text of the link</a>

 ## Troubleshooting

 If you have any doubt or one change is not working, please copy-paste the json file here : https://jsonlint.com/